 to as a hint to determine the value of the login ID.
 The value of loginHint response parameter

-(iii) If the value of prompts response parameter contains LOGIN, display a form to urge the
+is simply the value of the login_hint request parameter.prompts response parameter contains LOGIN, display a form to urge the

 end-user to login even if the end-user has already logged in.
 If the value of subject response